 Other threats and challenges to Yunnan’s fragile ecosystems include fuel consumption, poaching, hydropower development, mining, and loss of habitat due to development and deforestation.
 In some cases, efforts to reduce poverty contribute to environmental degradation.

-Weishan Valley and the Gaoligongshan National Nature Reserve in Yunnan represent the conservation, development, and management issues facing the province.
-These areas also demonstrate China’s challenge to balance conservation and visitation.
+Weishan Valley and the Gaoligongshan National Nature Reserve in Yunnan are representative of the conservation, development, and management issues facing the province; and also demonstrate China’s challenge in balancing conservation and visitation.
 Indeed, the country faces a widespread dilemma on how to protect some of the world’s most important historic and natural treasures while also making them accessible to domestic and international visitors.